-40 Giovanni B. Moneta, "The Flow Experience Across Cultures," Journal of Happiness Studies 5, no. 2 (2004): 116, DOI: 10.1023/B:JOHS.0000035913.65762.b5 the market and gain a sense of presence only here and now.
-What is important, "flow experiences" are experiences that traders value the most.
-The state of "flow" is a state when they flow with the market, free from any thoughts that could negatively affect their financial activities.
-At the same time, it is a condition associated with extremely positive feelings, in the sense that a person who has experienced the "flow" has a strong sense of happiness after it has finished.
-All this causes that "flow experiences" are a strong incentive motivating investors to invest, and in particular to reinvest on financial markets, to constantly engage in a financial exchange on these markets.
-Moreover, given that "flow experiences" have also a dark side, which is associated with an impaired awareness of risk and more risky behaviours of inexperienced people who have these experiences, to also influence the choice of more risky financial instruments by inexperienced investors.
+40 Giovanni B. Moneta, "The Flow Experience Across Cultures," Journal of Happiness Studies 5, no. 2 (2004): 116, DOI: 10.1023/B:JOHS.0000035913.65762.b5 the market and gain a sense of presence only here and now.42 What is important, "flow experiences" are experiences that traders value the most.
+The state of "flow" is a state when they flow with the market, free from any thoughts that could negatively affect their financial activities.43 At the same time, it is a condition associated with extremely positive feelings, in the sense that a person who has experienced the "flow" has a strong sense of happiness after it has finished.44 All this causes that "flow experiences" are a strong incentive motivating investors to invest, and in particular to reinvest on financial markets, to constantly engage in a financial exchange on these markets.45 Moreover, given that "flow experiences" have also a dark side, which is associated with an impaired awareness of risk and more risky behaviours of inexperienced people who have these experiences,46 it can be assumed that "flow experiences" can also influence the choice of more risky financial instruments by inexperienced investors.